International Society for Stem Cell Research

-The International Society for Stem Cell Research (ISSCR) is an independent 501(c)(3) nonprofit organization based in Skokie, Illinois, United States.
+The International Society for Stem Cell Research (ISSCR) is an independent 501(c)(3) nonprofit organization based in Evanston, Illinois, United States.
 The organization's mission is to promote excellence in stem cell science and applications to human health.

 History

 The International Society for Stem Cell Research was formed in 2002 (incorporated on March 30, 2001) to foster the exchange of information on stem cell research.
 Leonard Zon, professor of pediatrics at Harvard Medical School, served as the organization's first president.

 In June 2003, the International Society for Stem Cell Research held its first convention.
 More than 600 scientists attended, many of whom expressed frustration over restrictions that President George W. Bush's administration had placed on the field of stem-cell research, slowing the pace of research.
 Scientists who were leaders in their fields were prohibited from using funding from the National Institutes of Health to conduct certain experiments that could provide significant medical achievements.